intuition-dev/intuDocs/managers/slides.md

 ---
 <!-- *template: invert -->
-## Faster, cheaper and without sacrifying quality
+## Faster, cheaper and without sacrificing quality
 ### ==**Is it possible?**==

 ---